 Agrigento

-This time we arrived to our hotel Antica Foresta Catalana quite early but that fact did not solve the parking issues.
-The Hotel is located in the very centre of Agrigento which means driving through very narrow streets.
-The receptionist or possibly the owner was kind enough to move two motorbikes beside the hotel entrance so we could unload and then somehow squeezed the our car into a space he created and repeated the process the following morning.
+This time we arrived at our hotel Antica Foresta Catalana quite early but that fact did not solve the parking issues.
+The Hotel is located in the very center of Agrigento which means driving through very narrow streets.
+The receptionist or possibly the owner was kind enough to move two motorbikes beside the hotel entrance so we could unload and then somehow squeezed our car into a space he created and repeated the process the following morning.
 Apart from parking challenges (at this point, we knew it was just the charm of this island), the wheelchair accessibility in the hotel was of top quality.

-While in Agrigento, we were surprised by a week-long Festival of San Calogero, the “Black Saint,” so we enjoyed street performances, parades and many other shows, like this one.
+While in Agrigento, we were surprised by a week-long Festival of San Calogero, the “Black Saint,” so we enjoyed street performances, parades, and many other shows, like this one.

 Palermo

 After a visit to Palermos Cathedral and a nice festive weekend in Palermo, La Festa di Santa Rosalia, it was time to hit the road again to our last hotel near the Trapani airport.
 But before we got there we made a little detour as there was time for some laziness on the most beautiful beach of San Vito Lo Capo.
-I bought a cheap, inflatable mattress just for a single use.
+I bought a cheap, inflatable mattress just for single use.
 The plan was to somehow push/pull me on it into the sea but what a great surprise I had there!
 A 100% wheelchair friendly beach with a super nice team that had a beach wheelchair!
-It was an amazing feeling to play in the sea water again!
+It was an amazing feeling to play in the seawater again!
 For the first time since on the wheelchair.

 Trapani

-And finally our last hotel stop was Villa Speransa in the really small village of Marausa.
-The villa is small B&B and is great for wheelchair users who have connecting flights at the airport in Trapani because it’s only a few minutes away.
+And finally, our last hotel stop was Villa Speransa in the really small village of Marausa.
+The villa is a small B&B and is great for wheelchair users who have connecting flights at the airport in Trapani because it’s only a few minutes away.
 The disabled facilities have been designed with high standards and, shockingly, free parking!
 Plus, there is a nice garden beside and a restaurant with lovely food.
-We did not leave the premises of Villa Speransa so I can’t really say anything about the village itself.
+We did not leave the premises of Villa Speransa so I can’t say anything about the village itself.